rhema-ray/ProDevs/README.md

 # Note

-Please read through the [Style guide](docs/style-guide.md) before writing a single line of code for this repository.
+Please read through the [style guide](docs/style-guide.md) before contributing a line of code to this repository.